amorkor/backend-coding-test/Readme.md

 # Xendit Coding Exercise

-The goal of these exercises are to assess your proficiency in software engineering that is related to the daily work that we do at Xendit.
-Please follow the instructions below to complete the assessment.
+The goal of these exercises are to show proficiency in software engineering that is related to the daily work at Xendit.
+All instructions and guidelines are listed below.

 ## Setup

-1. Create a new repository in your own github profile named `backend-coding-test` and commit the contents of this folder
+1. Clone this repository with `git clone https://github.com/amorkor/backend-coding-test.git`
 2. Ensure `node (>8.6 and <= 10)` and `npm` are installed
+3. While in project root, run `nvm use`
-3. Run `npm install`
+4. Run `npm install`
-4. Run `npm test`
+5. Run `npm test`
-5. Run `npm start`
+6. Run `npm start`
-6. Hit the server to test health `curl localhost:8010/health` and expect a `200` response
+7. Hit the server to test health `curl localhost:8010/health` and expect a `200` response

 ## Tasks

-Below will be your set of tasks to accomplish.
-Please work on each of these tasks in order.
-Success criteria will be defined clearly for each task
+Below will be the set of tasks to accomplish.

 1. [Documentation](#documentation)
 2. [Implement Tooling](#implement-tooling)